 What can I do to make my bowel preparation better?
 My last colonoscopy was a “poor prep”

 The solution to a “poor prep” resides in the reason for the poor prep.
 Ask yourself these questions?

 - Did I follow the instructions?
 If not, why?
 Was it confusing?
-Was it inadequate?
-Was it presented in a language or format you understand?
+Is it in a language or format you understand?
 You should receive bowel prep instructions in the language you understand.
 You may need visual aids in brochures to improve your understanding.
-You may benefit from an instructional video on bowel prep.
+Some may benefit from an instructional video on bowel prep.
 If you forgot your instructions, you may benefit from reminders such as stickers posted on easily seen items, use of a person to remind you or apps that can be downloaded on smart phones and tablets.
-Examples of such apps include Colonoscopy

 - Do you have any risk factor for inadequate bowel preparation?
 These include medical conditions such as obesity, diabetes mellitus, chronic constipation, use of constipating medications such as opioid narcotics, psychotropic agents, prior resection of the colon, stroke, dementia, cirrhosis, prior abdominal surgeries such as hysterectomy and appendectomy, and history of prior inadequate bowel prep.
 If the answer is yes.
-You may need additional intervention such as being on a low fiber diet for 72 hours prior to your colonoscopy, being on a clear liquid diet for 24-48hrs prior to your colonoscopy, use of laxative adjuncts such as bisacodyl or magnesium citrate in addition to your bowel prep agent.
-You may also require large volume agents such as GoLYTELY instead of low volume agents such as MoviPrep.
+You may need additional intervention such as being on a low fiber diet for 72 hours prior to your colonoscopy, being on a clear liquid diet for 24-48 hrs prior to your colonoscopy, use of laxative adjuncts such as bisacodyl or magnesium citrate in addition to your bowel prep agent.
+In addition, you may also require large volume agents such as GoLYTELY instead of low volume agents such as MoviPrep and Prepopik.

 Why should I avoid red or purple colored drinks and food?

 These food items may resemble blood in the colon and confuse your provider.